shreyagangan/angular-node-mysql/README.md

-# angular-node-mysql
+# Organizer: angular-node-mysql

-A web organizer application for adding and displaying tasks
+A Web Application for adding and displaying tasks to do using AngularJS, NodeJS, MySQL

 --------